 Mutex (Mutual Exclusion Lock)

 LibXR::Mutex provides a lightweight, cross-platform thread mutual exclusion mechanism for protecting critical sections in a multitasking environment.
 It currently supports POSIX pthread, FreeRTOS, and ThreadX.
-In bare-metal environments, it can degrade into a no-op implementation (e.g., spinlock or disabling interrupts).
+In bare-metal-style none / webasm paths, the current implementation degrades into a minimal busy-wait lock around a scalar handle and periodically calls Timer::RefreshTimerInIdle() while waiting.

 ⚠️ Note: Mutex must only be used in thread context.
 It is not supported in interrupt service routines (ISRs).